Japan could face year-long slump if 'cursed' Olympics canceled | The Japan Times

 “There’s a very good chance that the Olympics will be scrapped,” Kono said.

 He expects the economy to contract 2.6 percent this year, compared with his original view of a modest expansion of about 0.5 percent.
-A Bloomberg survey of economists, published on March 12, predicts a 0.5 percent contraction in 2020.
+A Bloomberg survey of economists published March 12 predicts a 0.5 percent contraction.

-To some extent Japan’s economy has already enjoyed some of the main material benefits of Olympics-related development and investment such as the building of a brand new national stadium.
-A delay or canceling would deprive Japan of a hoped-for swell in sentiment, consumption and inbound tourism this year.
+To some extent Japan’s economy has already enjoyed some of the main material benefits of Olympics-related development and investment, such as the brand new national stadium.
+A delay or canceling would deprive it of a hoped-for swell in sentiment, consumption and inbound tourism this year.

-The staging of a successful Games would also have enhanced Japan’s soft power as a destination for visitors.
-In 2017, the Tokyo Metropolitan Government estimated the positive economic impact of the Olympics at ¥32 trillion through 2030 from 2013, when Tokyo won the bid.
+The staging of a successful Games would also have enhanced Japan’s “soft power.”
+In 2017, the Tokyo Metropolitan Government estimated the positive economic impact of the Olympics would total ¥32 trillion through 2030 from 2013, when Tokyo won the bid by pitching a “compact” games.

 Economists including Yuichi Kodama at Meiji Yasuda Life Insurance and Junichi Makino, chief economist at SMBC Nikko Securities Inc. and Shuji Tonouchi at Mitsubishi UFJ Morgan Stanley flagged the difficulty of forming an opinion that wasn’t subject to change with the rapid news flow.